thomasnield/kotlin-statistics/README.md

 Key(category=ABR, section=2)=1.1
 ```

-## Slicing by Ranges/Bins/Buckets
+## Slicing by Ranges/Bins

-You can also group by ranges (or known in statistics as "bins", "buckets", or a "histogram").
+You can also group by ranges (or known in statistics as "bins", "bins", or a "histogram").

 Currently you can group any `T` items into bins composed of `Comparable` ranges.
 Below, we group up items by yearly quarters by mapping each item to a `Month`, and then setting the `binSize` to 3.
 We also have to provide an `incrementer` so the model knows how to build the bins incrementally.